-Pushkar is a small town nestled in the Ajmer district of Rajasthan, bordering on the Thar desert, far away from the crowds and the chaos of other cities in Rajasthan.
-Pushkar is an attractive destination for both, the religious pilgrims and the curious traveler.
+Pushkar is a small town nestled in the Ajmer district of Rajasthan, bordering on the Thar Desert, far away from the crowds and the chaos of other cities in Rajasthan.
+It’s an attractive destination for both, the religious pilgrims and the curious traveler.

-Pushkar is home to one of the 6 temples and the primary temple that worships Brahma (The creator) of the holy trinity in Hinduism.
-The entire settlement of Pushkar is built around the Pushkar lake, a magnetic lake that is sacred to Hindus and is surrounded by Ghats, Temples and shady touts disguised as priests trying to make a quick buck at the expense of unassuming tourists.
+Pushkar is home to one of the six temples and the primary temple that worships Lord Brahma (The Creator) of the Holy Trinity in Hinduism.
+The entire settlement of Pushkar is built around the Pushkar Lake, a magnetic lake that is sacred to Hindus and is surrounded by ghats, and temples

-Pushkar in the last few decades has also come around to be a center for hippy travelers, due to the relatively low cost of living.
-The relaxed laws and the easy availability of Bhaang ( a form of marijuana).
-It’s intriguing to see how the hippy and the religious facets of Pushkar have both come to co-exist
+Pushkar in the last few decades has also come around to be a center for hippie travelers, due to the relatively low cost of living.
+The relaxed laws and the easy availability of bhang (a form of cannabis).
+It’s intriguing to see how the hippie and the religious facets of Pushkar have both come to co-exist.

-Pushkar has been around for ages, there have been mentions of Pushkar in coins engraved as early as 4th century B.C.
-The stories of around how Pushkar came to be are endless and often interconnected.
+Pushkar has been around for ages; there have been mentions of Pushkar in coins engraved as early as the 4th century BCE.
+The stories of how Pushkar came to be are endless and often interconnected.

-Some stories point to the city being formed after a manifestation of the Mythical Saraswati river emerged at 5 streams at Pushkar.
-Lord Brahma dropped a lotus and where the petals fell came to be known as Pushkar (sanskrit for Blue Lotus).
-Lord Brahma went on to perform a Yagna on the ghats of the lake, he realised that his wife Goddess Savitri was missing for an important part of the ritual.
-To complete the Yagna he married Gayatri.
+Some stories point to the city being formed after a manifestation of the mythical Saraswati River emerged at five streams at Pushkar.
+Lord Brahma dropped a lotus and where the petals fell came to be known as Pushkar (Sanskrit for Blue Lotus).
+Lord Brahma went on to perform a yagna on the ghats of the lake, he realized that his consort Goddess Savitri was missing for an important part of the ritual.
+To complete the yagna, he married Gayatri.

 When Goddess Savitri arrived, she saw Gayatri sitting in her rightful place, in a fit of rage she cursed Lord Brahma that he would not be worshipped anywhere else except for Pushkar.
 This is why the most prominent Brahma temple and one of the only few Brahma temples in the country can be found in Pushkar.